 Minnesota State reserves the right to temporarily restrict or prohibit use of college or system information technology by any user without notice, if it is determined necessary for business purposes.

 Minnesota State may permanently deny use of system or college technology by any individual determined to be a repeat violator of copyright laws governing Internet use.

 Alleged violations shall be addressed through applicable college or system procedures, including but not limited to college Procedure 1.B.1.1 to address allegations of illegal discrimination and harassment; student conduct code for other allegations against students; or the applicable collective bargaining agreement or personnel plan for other allegations involving employees.
 Continued use of college or system information technology is a privilege subject to limitation, modification, or termination.

 Subpart D. Sanctions

 Willful or intentional violations of this policy are considered to be misconduct under applicable student and employee conduct standards.
 Users who violate this policy may be denied access to system or college information technology and may be subject to other penalties and disciplinary action, both within and outside of the college and system.
 Discipline for violations of this policy may include any action up to and including termination or expulsion.

 Subpart E. Referral to Law Enforcement

-Under appropriate circumstances, Minnesota State colleges and universities may refer suspected violations of law to appropriate law enforcement authorities, and provide access to investigative or other data as permitted by law.
+Under appropriate circumstances, Minnesota State may refer suspected violations of law to appropriate law enforcement authorities, and provide access to investigative or other data as permitted by law.

-Minnesota West adheres to the Minnesota State colleges and universities Board Policy 5.22 on Acceptable Use of Computers and Information Technology Resources.
+Minnesota West adheres to the Minnesota State Board Policy 5.22 on Acceptable Use of Computers and Information Technology Resources.

 Approved by: Ric Shrubb, President